-Influenza vaccine is strongly recommended for any person ≥6 months of age who because of age or underlying medical condition-is at increased risk for complications of influenza.
-Health-care workers and others (including household members) in close contact with persons in high-risk groups should also be vaccinated.
-In addition, influenza vaccine may be administered to any person who wishes to reduce the chance of becoming infected with influenza.
-The trivalent influenza vaccine prepared for the 1996-97 season will include A/Texas/36/91-like (H1N1), A/Wuhan/359/95-like (H3N2), and B/Beijing/184/93-like hemagglutinin antigens.
-For both A/Wuhan/359/95-like and B/Beijing/184/93-like antigens, U.S. manufacturers will use the antigenically equivalent strains A/Nanchang/933/95 (H3N2) and B/Harbin/07/94 because of their growth properties.
-Guidelines for the use of vaccine among certain patient populations follow; dosage recommendations are also summarized (Table 1).
+Influenza vaccine is strongly recommended for any person aged ≥6 months who because of age or underlying medical condition-is at increased risk for complications of influenza.
+Health-care workers and others (including household members) in close contact with persons in high-risk groups also should be vaccinated.
+In addition, influenza vaccine may be administered to any person who wishes to reduce the chance of becoming infected with influenza (the vaccine can be administered to children as young as 6 months).
+The trivalent influenza vaccine prepared for the 1998-99 season will include A/Beijing/262/95-like (H1N1), A/Sydney/5/97-like (H3N2), and B/Beijing/ 184/93-like hemagglutinin antigens.
+For the B/Beijing/184/93-like antigen, U.S. manufacturers will use the antigenically equivalent strain B/Harbin/07/94 because of its growth properties.
+Guidelines for the use of vaccine among certain patient populations follow; dosage recommendations vary according to age group (Table 1).

-Although the current influenza vaccine can contain one or more of the antigens administered in previous years, annual vaccination with the current vaccine is necessary because immunity declines in the year following vaccination.
-Because the 1996-97 vaccine differs from the 1995-96 vaccine, supplies of 1995-96 vaccine should not be administered to provide protection for the 1996-97 influenza season.
+Although the current influenza vaccine can contain one or more of the antigens administered in previous years, annual vaccination with the current vaccine is necessary because immunity declines during the year following vaccination.
+Because the 1998-99 vaccine differs from the 1997-98 vaccine, supplies of 1997-98 vaccine should not be administered to provide protection for the 1998-99 influenza season.

-Two doses administered at least 1 month apart may be required for satisfactory antibody responses among previously unvaccinated children <9 years of age; however, studies of vaccines similar to those being used currently have indicated little or no improvement in antibody response when a second dose is administered to adults during the same season.
+Two doses administered at least 1 month apart may be required for satisfactory antibody responses among previously unvaccinated children aged <9 years; however, studies of vaccines similar to those being used currently have indicated little or no improvement in antibody response when a second dose is administered to adults during the same season.